advpetc/tech_notes/docs/Leetcode/121,123,132,188,309,714-best-time-to-buy-and-sell-stock.md

 Input: [7,1,5,3,6,4]
 Output: 5
 Explanation: Buy on day 2 (price = 1) and sell on day 5 (price = 6), profit = 6-1 = 5.
-             Not 7-1 = 6, as selling price needs to be larger than buying price.
+             Not 7-1 = 6, as the selling price needs to be larger than buying price.
 Example 2:

 Input: [7,6,4,3,1]